icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 # BAT board Protocol

 ## Introduction
 This page describes the `BAT` board and its protocol.
 Basically, this board is responsible for the management of the data and signals provided by the battery pack in `R1`, `iCub`, and `ergoCub` robots.
-Moreover, it should be noted that in these robots it is always coupled with the `BMS` baord, which is responsible for fine-tuning and managing the battery pack status.
+Moreover, it should be noted that in these robots it is always coupled with the `BMS` board, which is responsible for fine-tuning and managing the battery pack status.
 In general, as shown in the figures below (illustrating the connection between the BAT and EMS boards in the base of `R1/SN003`), the `BAT` can be connected to an EMS board through the `CAN` connector devoted to receiving the CAN frames sent out by the `BAT`.

 <center>